Tertiush/Alarmin-Android-App/README.md

 Bear in mind that there are no benefits in contributing, it's merely a way to show gratitude.

 ##Need help or have an idea?
+If you are struggling to setup your alarm, go to the [wiki page](https://github.com/Tertiush/Alarmin-Android-App/wiki) or [click here for an info-graphic explaining the alarm settings.](https://github.com/Tertiush/Alarmin-Android-App/wiki/Adding-an-alarm-(info-graphic))

-Great, go to the "issues" tab above and submit your idea/issue.
+Otherwise, go to the "issues" tab above and submit your idea/issue.
 However, you need to be registered (free) at GitHub to add any issue.
 Please check that you don't create any duplicate issues or requests before submitting.

-<b>If you need help to setup a new alarm, go to the Wiki page (link above) for some tips.</b>

 ##Translations
 If you would like to see the app translated to your language, download the <b>en-GB.txt</b> file and translate the text to the right of the colon (:).
 Keep the following things in mind when doing translations: